spreedly/kaffe/README.md

 ## Kaffe Producer Usage

 `Kaffe.Producer` handles producing messages to Kafka and will automatically select the topic partitions per message or can be given a function to call to determine the partition per message.
+Kaffe automatically inserts a Kafka timestamp with each message.

 Configure your Kaffe Producer in your mix config